Connect with us

 You can find more movie references in Trick ‘r Treat in characters’ costumes, such as Billy Wilkins, who dressed as Chucky.
 Speaking of the Wilkins family, did you catch all the details in Principal Wilkins’ storyline?

-Principal Steven Wilkins’ Wild Night
+Principal Steven Wilkins’ Sinister Halloween Night

 Since we see Steven Wilkins’ story unfold in various nonlinear scenes throughout the film, it can be easy to lose track.
 So, let’s review.